josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/⚖️_power_play_and_containment.md

 To keep oneself and one’s family warm and fed in a precarious economy is **entrepreneurship, adaptability, and grit**.
 You cannot celebrate these virtues in abstract capitalism while denying honour to those who demonstrate them in its most exposed form.
 The moral discomfort lies not in the labour, but in the mirror it holds to the system that makes survival conditional on performance and decorum.

+If you really could stand the heat, you are welcome to get yourself in the kitchen - especially the men.

 ---